 The global hybrid cloud market size reached USD 147.7 Billion in 2024.
 Looking forward, IMARC Group expects the market to reach USD 577.6 Billion by 2033, exhibiting a growth rate (CAGR) of 16.14% during 2025-2033.
-The surging product application in IT infrastructure, growing demand for seamless data flow, escalating data security concerns, and stringent regulatory requirements are some of the factors contributing to the market's expansion.
+North America currently dominates the market because of the surging product application in IT infrastructure.
+Moreover, the growing demand for seamless data flow, escalating data security concerns, and stringent regulatory requirements are some of the factors contributing to the market's expansion.

 IMARC Group provides an analysis of the key trends in each segment of the global hybrid cloud market report, along with forecasts at the global, regional, and country levels for 2025-2033.
 Our report has categorized the market based on component, service, service type, service model, organization size, and vertical.